 When the selection or cursor exactly aligns with the boundary, the Snap Guide appears as a yellow vertical line at the point of alignment.

 When you take any of the following actions:

-then the selection boundary (or the boundary of the Time Shifted track or clip) will snap to the closest of the following physical boundaries:
+then the selection boundary (or the boundary of the moved clip) will snap to the closest of the following physical boundaries:

 - The start or end of a track or clip

 - The start or end of a region label

 - The time position represented by a point label

 Additionally, clicking close to one of the above boundaries will automatically snap the click to the exact point of that boundary, moving the cursor position to the boundary.